wp-plugins/big-social-share-buttons/readme.txt

 You can set whether they are displayed on top, bottom or both.

+Plugin page: <a href="http://www.seo101.net/big-social-share-buttons-wordpress-plugin/">http://www.seo101.net/big-social-share-buttons-wordpress-plugin/</a> (You'll also see the plugin used on this site)

 == Installation ==

 1. Upload `big-social-share-buttons` to the `/wp-content/plugins/` directory and unzip